The Beachcomber (1954 film): Reception

+The Monthly Film Bulletin wrote: "The traditional – but none the less entertaining – story is presented with no imagination and with surprising tastelessness – the utmost fun is extracted from the follies of temperance and (most comical of all, apparently) reading the Bible.
+Beside these, the mere absurdity of the badly faked scenes of Glynis Johns (a highly unsuitable person for such a job) bandaging the elephant's trunk, is negligible. ...
+Francis Chagrin's music is importunate; the locations and colour are disappointing."

 The New York Times review called it a "competently wrought Technicolor remake of W. Somerset Maugham's 'Vessel of Wrath'" that did not measure up to the earlier 1938 adaptation which featured "inspired characterizations by Charles Laughton and Elsa Lanchester".

 The film received two stars out of five in the Radio Times: Guide to Films, which praised the performance of Robert Newton as Ted and his homage to the earlier portrayal of the role by Charles Laughton in 1938.